Vekkt/ElvUI_BuffHighlight/README.md

 ### Installing

+Hit "Clone or download" button then "Download ZIP".
+Place the "ElvUI_GlimmerHighlight" folder (not "ElvUI_GlimmerHighlight-master")
-Like any other addon, place it in your /Interface/Addon folder.
+in your /Interface/Addon folder.

 ## Contributing